google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 full Bluetooth UUID or a short 16- or 32-bit form to `service.getCharacteristic`.

 Note that you can also add a `characteristicvaluechanged` event listener on a characteristic to handle reading its value.
+Check out [Read Characteristic Value Changed Sample](https://googlechrome.github.io/samples/web-bluetooth/read-characteristic-value-changed.html) to see how to optionally handle upcoming GATT notifications as well.

 {% highlight javascript %}
 ...